Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

-\FloatBarrier Specifically our results, estimated via the categorical regression model in Eq. \ref{Eq:categorical}, shows that a signal that directs the system towards an abundant supply of liquidity (i.e. $\eta=1$) produces better results on controlling leverage, rationing, bad debt and bankruptcies.
-Moreover, in line with the hypothesis that the failure of banks occurs as net-worth falls below a minimum threshold, the equity is higher in the case of $\eta=1$. \\The result on the liquidity is, however, less intuitive.
-In fact, the system that competes on the interest rate level is significantly more liquid than the one adopting a high liquidity, with an average liquidity value of 3291 in the case of $\eta=0$ and 2960 in the opposite case.
-The reason for the apparent better performance on liquidity in the case of $\eta=0$ lies in the competition that arises among banks when they use interest rates.
+\FloatBarrier Specifically, our results, estimated via the categorical regression model in Eq. \ref{Eq:categorical}, show that a signal that directs the system toward an abundant supply of liquidity (i.e., $\eta=1$) produces better results in controlling leverage, rationing, bad debt, and bankruptcies.
+Moreover, according to the hypothesis that banks fail as net-worth falls below a minimum threshold, the equity is higher in the case of $\eta=1$. \\The result on the liquidity is, however, less intuitive.
+The system that competes on the interest rate level is significantly more liquid than the one adopting high liquidity, with an average liquidity value of 3291 in the case of $\eta=0$ and 2960 in the opposite case.
+The reason for the apparent better performance on liquidity in the case of $\eta=0$ lies in the competition among banks using interest rates.
 As clarified by Eq. \ref{Eq:interest}, the financial institutions applying the lowest interest rates are the smallest ones.
 This implies that the biggest banks are less attractive to borrowers because they charge higher rates.
-The system, therefore, excludes these economic agents from trading, while it encourages small institutions to provide liquidity.
+Therefore, the system excludes these economic agents from trading while encouraging small institutions to provide liquidity.
 This mechanism of selection has a twofold effect.
-On the one hand, it generates a strong heterogeneity between lenders and borrowers.
-Creditors, which are much smaller than debtors, are overwhelmed in the event of their clients' bankruptcy.
-On the other hand, the exclusion from the exchanges of the largest institutions leaves a lot of un-allocated liquidity in the system.
-The first effect, i.e. agents' heterogeneity, determines the worst performances under $\eta=0$, while the second effect, i.e. exclusion, determines the highest level of unallocated liquidity in the system.
-In contrast, a signal that directs the system towards an abundant liquidity supply produces a more homogeneous distribution among the liquidity of banks, as shown in the bottom panel of Fig. \ref{Fig:micro_performance}.
-This homogeneity between economic agents generates an uniform risk exposure among counter-parties which favors the resiliency of the system in front of shocks.
-This result is in line with other studies showing that agents' heterogeneity is a leading force in generating propagation of systematic failure (see, for instance, \cite{caccioli2012heterogeneity}, \cite{berardi2017banks}, \cite{iori2006systemic}, \cite{lenzu2012systemic} and \cite{tedeschi2012bankruptcy}).
+On the one hand, it generates a substantial unbalance between lenders and borrowers size.
+Creditors, much smaller than debtors, are overwhelmed in the event of their clients' bankruptcy.
+On the other hand, the exclusion from the exchanges of the largest institutions leaves a consistent level of unallocated liquidity in the system.
+The first effect, i.e., agents' unbalance, determines the worst performances under $\eta=0$, while the second effect, i.e., exclusion, determines the highest level of unallocated liquidity in the system.
+In contrast, a signal that directs the system towards an abundant liquidity supply produces a more ''homogeneous'' distribution among banks' liquidity, as shown in the bottom panel of Fig. \ref{Fig:micro_performance}.
+This balance between economic agents generates a uniform risk exposure among counterparties, favoring the system's resiliency in front of shocks.
+This result, although not unanimously shared (see \cite{haldane2011systemic}), is in line with other studies showing that the imbalance between lenders and borrowers size is a leading force in generating propagation of systematic failure (see, for instance, \cite{caccioli2012heterogeneity}, \cite{berardi2017banks}, \cite{iori2006systemic}, \cite{lenzu2012systemic} and \cite{tedeschi2012bankruptcy}).
+In the language of network theory, the scenario corresponding to $\eta=1$ can be interpreted as an assortative mixing, that is a preference for the network's nodes (banks) to attach to others that are similar in some way (i.e in size in our contest).
+Symmetrically, $\eta=0$ generates a disassortative mixing, where big-in-size borrowers tend to attach to low-in-size lenders.
+The presence of a strong disassortative mixing in interbank markets, and specifically of an imbalance between borrowers and lenders is also empirically found in the e-MID interbank market (see, for instance, \cite{de2006fitness} \cite{de2007italian}).